 Good to Know: Be sure to dry your face with a fresh towel to avoid getting bacteria from the towel on your freshly washed face.

-Staying away from sulfates and other detergents is also majorly important, as these can be too harsh on the skin.
-Here at Fleur & Bee, we prefer to side with simplicity and advocate for the use of gentle, naturally derived ingredients to properly nourish and revitalize your skin (to see what we mean, check out our fan-favorite facial cleanser, formulated for all skin-types, So Clean!).
-But is using a proper, well formulated cleanser twice a day enough?
-Is even that too much?
+It’s important to stay away from sulfates and other detergents, as these can be too harsh on the skin.
+Here at Fleur & Bee, we prefer to side with simplicity and advocate for the use of gentle, naturally derived ingredients to properly nourish and revitalize your skin.

 Should You Cleanse Your Face Once, Twice, or Three Times?

-The truth is, answering the big question of how often to cleanse is not so cut and dry.
+Answering the big question of how often to cleanse is not so cut and dry.
 Many professionals advise incorporating this step into one’s routine twice a day, starting with once in the morning.
 This initial cleanse removes dead skin, oils, lingering night time products, and even impurities and allergens that may collect on your pillowcase and be transferred to your face while you sleep.
-Who knew!?

 The second wash in this dual-cleanse plan should take place just before bedtime.
 This will help bid farewell to everything that comes in contact with your face throughout the day (things like makeup, sunscreen and other products, oily buildup, dirt, bacteria, viruses, environmental pollutants, etc.).

 This may seem obvious, but if you are working out at the gym during or going for a morning run, and you come home with a face full of sweat– that is definitely another time to wash your face during the day.

 Every face is one of one, so there’s no one size fits all approach.
 A number of factors may be at play here; when deciding how often to wash your inimitable mug, you may want to consider the following: